Vaginas Make Their Own Lube.

 The Bartholin’s glands (named after the Danish anatomist who researched them) will excrete a lube like fluid that will help to make things slippery and very comfortable during sex.
 When foreplay gets you “tuned on” these will help to make things slick and wet.
 I can often tell during my “tantric foreplay” when things are ready for advanced simulation by the fluid that is visible on the outside of the vagina.
 Some women have more fluid than others but pretty much once it is present the vagina is prepped and ready for some attention.
 The glands are located just below the vagina opening.

 The Skene’s glands on the other hand are located just inside and below the urethra (where you pee) and they can discharge a fluid (known as squirt or female ejaculation) which can be very slight or like a water fountain.
-Different amounts for different women.
+Different amounts from different women.
 Most women who expel the fluids from this area report having the most intense orgasms during the event.
+Normally these occur during G-spot orgasm, but I have seen many women release from a purely stimulated clitoral orgasm.

 I have heard that about 33 percent of women produce the fluid (ejaculate) nearly every time they orgasm, and another 33 percent have never experienced it but can and the last 33 percent never have it happen in their lifetime.
 I don’t agree – I think that all women can experience this, it just takes the right stimulation and the willingness to allow it to occur.
 What I mean by that is many women have had the sensation that they were about to pee during sex or stimulation, so they held back or stopped themselves from letting go.
 Feeling they would be embarrassed if that happened during sex.
 Some have probably stopped themselves so many times that they have trained themselves to not allow it to occur.
 It is completely natural, and every woman should experience this at some point.

 I always advise my visitors to pee before the session – if they feel like they are about to pee during stimulation – they know that they just did, so it is not that.
 I encourage them to push and allow it to happen.
-I have had tremendous success with this approach and have experienced everything from a small trickle to a full-on soaking experience.
+I have had tremendous success with this approach and have experienced everything from a small trickle to a full-on “water fountain” stream.

 The theory is that this discharge of fluids has antimicrobial properties which can protect against urinary tract infections.
 Basically, wash away bacteria.
 In India the word for this fluid is Amrita – meaning nectar of the gods.